top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/27_anti_instagram.md

         <img src="27_anti_instagram/grad_cnt.png" style="width: 400px"/>
     2. Find contours as masks

         We want to capture the boundary areas, which can be found as contours in the gradient map above.
+This is done via the algorithm described in Suzuki, S. and Abe, K., Topological Structural Analysis of Digitized Binary Images by Border Following.
+CVGIP 30 1, pp 32-46 (1985) (implemented in OpenCV).

         <img src="27_anti_instagram/grad_cnt_masked.png" style="width: 400px"/>
     3. Remove small contours and fill in